°µÍø½ûÇø

 Master of Theology (ThM)

 The Master of Theology (ThM) degree program is a specialized academic program that allows students to build upon a Master of Divinity or other master’s degree by offering advanced training in biblical and theological studies.
-Unlike many other seminaries, our ThM degree is not a four-year degree, but a more specialized academic program.
 The flexibility of the ThM also provides excellent preparation for future doctoral studies.

 Ìý